JoeFishlock/seaice3p/README.md

 Run `pytest` to run all tests.
 Note this may take some time so you can also run `pytest -m "not slow"`.
+To speed this up run in parallel using `pytest-xdist` with the extra options `pytest -n auto --dist worksteal`.

 ## Release checklist ##